Atmospheric carbon depletion as a tracer of water oceans and biomass on temperate terrestrial exoplanets: The challenge of detecting exohabitats this decade

 Similarly, the assessment of a planet's habitability (defined as a planet's capacity to retain large reservoirs of surface liquid water \cite{Kasting1993}) is difficult.
 A planet's habitability can be affected by a large range of factors, including its orbital properties, its bulk properties, the presence or lack of plate tectonics and magnetic fields, its atmospheric properties, and finally by stellar activity \cite{Kopparapu2020}presenting a complex, and thus far a mostly theoretical assessment.
 Empirical measurements affected by the presence of surface liquid water would be handy; however, very few such observables of habitability (``habsignatures'', defined in a similar way to ``biosignature'' but applied to signatures of surface liquid water) exist.
 Examples include detecting an ocean glint \cite{Sagan1993}, as has been done for Titan \cite{Stephan2010}, but which is expected to be extremely challenging for exoplanets \cite{Lustig2018}.
 The presence of surface liquid water oceans could also produce a significant hydrogen exosphere, detectable in $\rm Ly\alpha$ \cite{Kameda2017,Santos2019}.
 However, this is a challenging habsignature too as it would not directly point to water as the related hydrogen-bearing molecule, nor whether water is present in its liquid phase \cite{Elkins2008} and is a method limited to the very nearest planetary systems due to interstellar absorption.
+The closest yet to a habsignature is the measure of atmospheric SO$_2$, a molecule that quickly dissolves in liquid water.
+Its presence in large quantities in an exoplanet's atmosphere would indicate the absence of large bodies of liquid water \cite{Loftus2019,Jordan2021}.
 Because of the relation between the carbon cycle on Earth and its tectonic activity, we note that a ``habsignature'' might also indicate the presence of plate tectonics on exoplanets.

 In this context, we propose that observations of CO$_2$ absorption in exoplanetary spectra can be used as a signature for habitability (since $\rm CO_2$ can be removed from the atmosphere by dissolving into surface liquid water before being stored within the crust by tectonic activity) and also potentially as a biosignature (since biology traps carbon, for instance, as sediments and hydrocarbon deposits).
 The use of CO$_2$ depletion (``dCO$_2$'') as a habsignature provides a rapid empirical diagnostic about which terrestrial exoplanets are likely to be habitable (i.e. host surface liquid water).
 This approach also happens to identify planets that are most similar to the current Earth.
 The main concepts of this paper are represented schematically in Figure~\ref{fig:figure1}.